ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-18-grad-school-apps.md

 ### The long road to PhD applications

-Inasmuch as I'd like to think that I got into PhD programs solely because of my efforts, I got lucky because of the **people who took chances on me.**
 My first break into NLP research was in [spaCy](https://spacy.io), when Matt, Ines, and Sofie supported me in co-leading (with Akos!) our [hash-embeddings technical report](https://arxiv.org/abs/2212.09255).
 That experience opened up a lot of opportunities, like being able to collaborate with linguists like Anders S&oslash;gaard.
 This gave me the confidence to undertake my own independent work for Tagalog NLP, which led to [calamanCy](https://aclanthology.org/2023.nlposs-1.1.pdf) and [TLUnified-NER](https://arxiv.org/abs/2311.07161).